ccq195/ccq195.github.io/_pages/about.md

 Short Bio
 ======
-I am a postdoc in the School of Computer Science, Wuhan University, Wuhan, China, advised by Prof. [Mang Ye (叶茫)](https://marswhu.github.io/index.html) and Prof. [Bo Du (杜博)](http://sigma.whu.edu.cn/resource.php).
+Hello!
+I am currently an associate professor at the School of Computer Science and Technology, Anhui University, Hefei, China.
+Prior to this, I served as a postdoctoral researcher in the School of Computer Science at Wuhan University in Wuhan, China, where I was mentored by Prof. [Mang Ye (叶茫)](https://marswhu.github.io/index.html) and Prof. [Bo Du (杜博)](http://sigma.whu.edu.cn/resource.php).
 My research interest includes person re-identification, sketch-photo recognition, and multi-modal learning.

 I graduated from the School of Computer Science and Information Engineering, Hefei University of Technology, Hefei, China with a doctor's degree, advised by Prof. [Meibin Qi (齐美彬)](https://dsp.hfut.edu.cn/main.htm).
 I received my bachelor’s degree from Fuyang Normal University, Fuyang, China.